mailgun/documentation/source/api-unsubscribes.rst

  ================= ==========================================================
  Parameter         Description
  ================= ==========================================================
  limit             Number of records to return.
-(100 Maximum) skip              Number of records to skip.
+(100 maximum) skip              Number of records to skip.
 (0 by default)
  ================= ==========================================================